Are You a Victim of Sexual Harassment in the Workplace?

 - Making sexual comments or innuendos

-- Repeatedly asking out a person who is not interested
+- Repeatedly asking an uninterested person out on a date

 - Telling sexual jokes or stories

 - Telling lies or spreading rumors about a person's personal sex life